lucasrodes/pyphoon/experiments/README.md

 ## Folders content
 In each of the folders, you will find the following content:

-- **notebooks**: Folder containing some code snippets of the implemented task.
+- **notebooks**: Folder containing some code snippets of the implemented experiment.
 - **predict.py**: Script used to perform predictions on new data.
 - **weights.hdf5**: Weights of the pre-trained model.
 - **preprocessing_x.h5**: Parameters to preprocess the data (more details in